aws/aws-cdk-go/awscdkgluealpha/README.md

 #### **2. Scheduled Triggers**

 You can create scheduled triggers using cron expressions.
-This construct provides daily, weekly, and monthly convenience functions, as well as a custom function that allows you to create your own custom timing using the [existing event Schedule class](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_events.Schedule.html) without having to build your own cron expressions.
+This construct provides daily and weekly convenience functions, as well as a custom function that allows you to create your own custom timing using the [existing event Schedule class](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_events.Schedule.html) without having to build your own cron expressions.
 The L2 extracts